capatric/PatrickAngel0208/README.md

 ### About me

-I'm an **Electronics Engineer** who is passionate about electronic design.
+I'm an **Electronics Engineer** who is passionate about electronic design using Altium.